karl-raad/progressive-overload/README.md

 - npm build --configuration production
 - cd to /cdk folder
 - cdk bootstrap
-- cdk deploy (to host on an aws s3 bucket)
+- cdk deploy (to host on an AWS S3 bucket)

 To deploy the back end (includes dev stack and prod stack):
 - git clone the progressive-overload-backend repository